keithws/wax-on/README.md

 	</body>
 	</html>

-Now to extend the layout, simply create a new file and use the `extends` helper as shown below, giving the name of the partial layout.
+Now to extend the layout, simply create a new file and use the `extends` helper as shown below, giving the path ([server only][4]).
 You may now define one or more blocks that will override the parent block content, note that here the `foot` block is _not_ redefined and will output “some footer content”.

 	{{! page-a.hbs }}